• Skip to secondary menu

 How to make a tassel

 That’s pretty much it!
 You just repeat this over and over and over again until you fill up your dowel rods!
-There is 1 tassel on the first dowel that measured 3″, I did 3 tassels on the 5″ dowel, 5, 7, 9 and so on…adding 2 to each rod as they went up in size!
-So on the 24″ dowel rod there was 15 tassels!
+There is 1 tassel on the first dowel that measured 3″, I did 3 tassels on the 5″ dowel, 5, 7, 9, and so on…adding 2 to each rod as they went up in size!
+So on the 24″ dowel rod, there were 15 tassels!

 How to make a tassel